We asked a simple question… the response was incredible and certainly left us with our hearts feeling much warmer.

 South Africa – Mainstream media can often make us feel like we’re on the losing side of a long battle with stories of racism, hate and crime filling our newsfeeds daily and making us feel such despair.

 But the truth is that those stories are only one side of the South African coin, and in reality, we have so many things to celebrate.
-This was the reason that Good Things Guy was created… to showcase the good things happening in our beautiful country.
+This was the reason that Good Things Guy was launched on the 1st of August 2015… to showcase the good things happening in our beautiful country.

-Every now & then it feels like there is a mass emigration of South Africans leaving the country, and our readers keep mentioning that it feels like that now… again.
-We decided to ask them to change the national conversation, to inspire each other and tell us why they choose to stay in South Africa, and the response was incredible!
+But every now & then it feels like there is a mass emigration of South Africans leaving the country, and our readers keep mentioning that it feels like that now… again.
+We decided to ask them to change their own national conversation, to inspire each other and tell us why they choose to stay in South Africa, and the response was incredible!

 If you’re feeling negative in any way or just need a little “pick me up”, then read all the amazing comments below from awesome South Africans sharing their good things with each other: